Athmapriyan/GUIDEWIRE/docs/README.md

 # Kubernetes Failure Prediction

+#Made with by Team Name : Mutta Puffs

 ## 📌 Overview
 This project focuses on predicting Kubernetes system failures using deep learning.
 It uses time-series data of CPU usage, memory usage, pod status, network I/O, and disk usage to train a predictive model.